djkeu/headFirstPython/index.md

 How to deal with wait?
 It depends, p.456
     /webapp/vsearch4web.py

+# Chapter 11 3/4 - a little bit of threading, p.461
+## Dealing with waiting

+How are you quering your database, p.463
+    vsearch4web.py

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 - Note:                                                     -